QualiSystemsLab/Jira-Integration/README.md

     - This sandbox can be used to launch a connection to the resource and troubleshoot it
 - Unquarantine
     - **Mark the Jira issue as Done**
-    - When the Jira issue is closed (e.g. transition to Done), the Quali web hook moves the resource from Support to its original domain(s), returning it to circulation
+    - When the Jira issue is closed (i.e. transitions to `Done`), the Quali web hook moves the resource from Support to its original domain(s), returning it to circulation

 Installation consists of: